 If you look for ways to help, you’ll find ‘em.
 And here’s the cool thing, when you help others you will help you too.
 You will feel good about being kind.
 And you know what?
 The world needs that right now.
 The world needs your kindness.

 Feeling a little stressed or anxious?
 Need a little help?
 Then contact me about scheduling a session.
 You talk.
 I listen.

 We are still in the middle of the pandemic and more and more helpers emerge everyday.
 Today my neurosurgeon, Soren Single suggest I take a look at llama inspired aeronabs.
 It sounds crazy but engineers at UCSF developed an inhaler that strangles Covid-19.
 You use the inhaler and it protects you for twelve hours against Covid.
 Really cool uh?
-All kinds of people are working on solutions for to help us through this pandemic.
-In the meantime, we need to wear mask, wash hands and be kind to each other.
+All kinds of people are working on solutions to help us through this pandemic.
+In the meantime, we need to wear mask, wash hands, and be kind to each other.